 What is Caffeine?

-Caffeine is a natural stimulant commonly found in tea, coffee and cacao plants.
+Caffeine is a natural stimulant commonly found in tea, coffee, and cacao plants.
 It stimulates the brain and central nervous system and helps to stay alert and prevents fatigue.
-The first tea was made by archaeologists in 2737 B.C. has been searched.
+The first tea was made by archaeologists in 2737 B.C. and has been searched.